orlevit/latin_music_statistics/README.md

 ```
 python install -r requirmentx.txt
 ```

-## Corpus statistics
-* There are 842 songs in the corpus.
-* There corpus has 517 different artists.
-* Average sentiment distribution (Averaging the sentiments of all the songs):
-  * negative - Percentage: 49%.
-  * positive - Percentage: 37%.
-  * neutral - Percentage: 14%.
-* Single sentiment distribution (The highest sentiment percentage is selected as the sentiment for a single song):
-  * negative - Frequency: 516 | Percentage: 61%.
-  * positive - Frequency: 312 | Percentage: 37%.
-  * neutral - Frequency: 14 | Percentage: 2%.

-* The average unique words per song is: 55.
-* The prominent singer percentage:
-  * Women - 9%
-  * Men - 79%
-  * Both - 12%.

 ## Data preprocess
 The original corpus consists of 1,000 songs, which were downloaded using the "Genius" API, with a focus on the Bachata genre.